Heritage Impact Assessment, Winchester College

 Key Points

-• Potentially sensitive site on outskirts of historic Winchester
+• Sensitive site on the outskirts of historic Winchester

 • Impacts on archaeology and built heritage assessed and appropriate mitigation proposed